Local Interlayer Tunneling Between Two-Dimensional Electron Systems in the Ballistic Regime: The Model

 Since Eq. \eqref{action} is quadratic, $\rho_i$'s can be readily integrated out to yield

 where

-Here, the effects of correlations in the 2DESS are encoded in $\chi(q,i\omega)$.
-We treat the correlation effects through RPA in the rest of this paper; however, the form of the action in Eqs. (\ref{Ssig}-\ref{Sowq}) is more general.
-(The semiclassical results of Levitov and Shytov\cite{Levitov} can be reproduced in this formalism if $\chi$ is taken to be the susceptibility of a diffusive 2DES.)
+Here, the effect of correlations in the 2DESs is encoded in $\chi(q,i\omega)$.
+We treat the correlation effects at zero temperature, through RPA, in the rest of this paper; however, the form of the action in Eqs. (\ref{SsigZ}-\ref{Sowq}) is more general.
+The finite temperature calculation is considerably messier but not substantively different.
+The temperature enters the problem primarily through the modification of the screening properties of the conducting planes.
+This means that at temperatures low compared to the Fermi energy, where the experiments of interest will be carried out, the effects of finite temperature are expected to be not only continuous, as in the polaron problem,\cite{Silbey} but small as well.
+The semiclassical results of Levitov and Shytov\cite{Levitov} can be reproduced in this formalism if $\chi$ is taken to be the susceptibility of a diffusive 2DES instead of a ballistic 2DES.